tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: global verb synonyms
 	- IDEA: simple prep verbs ('sit_in')
 	- IDEA: basic interp features: 'take all', 'again', 'wait'
+	- IDEA: address 'I can't see a x_y' error
+- IDEA: introduce a vs. an
+- TBD: read() of obj w/ writing => "On the {obj}, written in {wrt}, you see: '{txt}'..."
+- TBD: read() if no writing on obj => "There's nothing written on the {obj}."
+- TBD: examine writing => "The {writing} reads as follows: n/"
+- TBD: should it be possible to show() and obj of class Writing or ViewOnly ??
+- TBD: should "put key in moat" do more? what about "enter moat"
 - TBD: figure out 'behind' prep for case of control panel in alove behind goblin
 - TBD: enable 'show writing to creature' is writing is on an item Burt is holding
 - TBD: stand() as Perch synonym for exit()